WebAssembly/spec/md-proto/WebAssembly.md

 The instruction at the current position is remembered, and the current position is incremented to point to the position following it.
-Then the remembered instruction is executed as follows.
+Then the remembered instruction is executed as follows:

 For each operand [type] in the instruction's signature in reverse order, a value is popped from the value stack and provided as the corresponding operand value.